HCL-TECH-SOFTWARE/connections-doc/v8-cr11/admin/install/tiny_editors/t_01-setup_00-summary.md

 Install the Tiny editors: TinyMCE to get a powerful editing experience inside HCL Connections™ with a streamlined user-interface and unparalleled customization.

-Before proceeding, download and extract \(unzip\) the Tiny Editors for HCL Connections package from [My HCL Software](https://my.hcltechsw.com/).
+Before proceeding, download and extract \(unzip\) the Tiny Editors for HCL Connections package from [My HCLSoftware](https://my.hcltechsw.com/).

 1. [Optional: Installing Tiny Editors Selector](t_01-setup_01-selector_00-summary.md)
 The Tiny Editors Selector is a WebSphere application which allows the editor to be set for each user or role.
 This task can be skipped if you want to use the same editor for all users.